sinhasiddhant1302/EXP6/README.md

 * **2,50,000 – 5,00,000:** $5\% \times (Income - 2,50,000)$
 * **5,00,001 – 10,00,000:** $12,500 + 20\% \times (Income - 5,00,000)$
 * **Above 10,00,000:** $1,12,500 + 30\% \times (Income - 1,000,000)$

+## CONCLUSION:
+We studied about the conditional statements in python and also solved question based on it.